Pick up a bag of fertilizer on sale. Good job. You saved some money!

 is special and needs more phosphorous to produce roots.
 Don’t use high nitrogen because the roots are not ready to handle top growth.
 Go with Small - Big - Big.

 Phosphorous and potassium are more costly, so you would not use this all the time.
-Yet, i
+Yet, investing in the more expensive list of ingredients for a new or damaged lawn is wise.

 NEW SOD:

+Be safe when you fertilize new sod!
 It looks like a mature lawn, but the roots have been shaved off and it needs to recover.
 Save the expense of redoing this huge project.
 You can kill the young lawn with the wrong blend.
 Avoid stress and later expensive problems by helping the grass get established properly.

-Small - Big - Big or Zero - Big - Big.
+Use Small - Big - Big or Zero - Big - Big.

 (Be aware that many sod growing farms apply an appropriate fertilizer shortly before they harvest, so it is good to inquire about that before you purchase.
 Other sod sellers will furnish a bag of sufficient quantity for you to apply.)